How to get from Amsterdam to Brussels by train, bus or flight.

 The average frequency per day from Amsterdam to Brussels is:

-However, we recommend checking specific travel dates for your trip between Amsterdam and Brussels as scheduled services by coach can vary by season or day of the week.
+However, we recommend checking specific travel dates for your journey from Amsterdam to Brussels as scheduled services by train, coach or flight can vary by season or day of the week.

-These are the most popular departure and arrival points when travelling from Amsterdam to Brussels:
+These are the most popular departure and arrival points for travellers from Amsterdam to Brussels:

-Let Omio help you find the best company to travel with from Amsterdam to Brussels:
+Omio works with many trusted partners that can help you travel the best way from Amsterdam to Brussels:

-Direct services to Brussels tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your journey.
+Direct services tend to save you time and add more convenience in getting you to Brussels as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets to Brussels from Amsterdam.

 Here are some other resources that might have the information you need